What you see, hear, and feel on a typical airline flight – Continued

 Pilot Activity: The pilots are fully focused on the landing.
 One pilot is flying the aircraft, controlling both the flight controls and the throttles.
 The other pilot is scanning instruments, watching the airspeed, perhaps calling out the airspeed during the landing.
 Both pilots scan the airspace and airfield in front of them.
 They have to be prepared in the rare event that a car, or airplane, or deer goes out on the runway in front of them and they cannot land safely.
 The other pilot responds to commands for more flap down deflection as the aircraft approaches the runway.

-This where it is really fascinating to watch what is going on with the aircraft.
+This is where it is really fascinating to watch what is going on with the aircraft.
 As the aircraft approaches the point where it will begin the descent to the runway, the pilot extends the landing gear.
 The sound of more mechanical action, maybe a whine of hydraulic pumps, and then the comforting thump as the landing gear locks into place with the gear down.
 As the aircraft reaches the point where it must descend along the glide path to the runway several things happen.
 The flaps are extended farther, and the power is slightly reduced.
 With the flaps extended, it takes power to maintain speed.

 The power is only slightly reduced.
 The aircraft will be slowed not by reducing power, but by further extending the flaps.
 It requires a good bit of power to keep the plane flying and not descending too quickly.
 But it also allows the aircraft to approach the landing at a lower speed.

 Airspeed is critical.
 Too fast and the aircraft will land too far down the runway and may not be able to stop.
 Too slow and it may settle onto the ground before it gets to the runway.
-Fortunately, with training and practice, maintaining the proper speed and glide path is repeatable task.
+Fortunately, with training and practice, maintaining the proper speed and glide path is repeatable pilot task.